etn-ccis/blui-angular-component-library/docs/Hero.md

 # Hero

-The `<pxb-hero>` components are used to call attention to particular values that are of the most importance to the user.
+The `<blui-hero>` components are used to call attention to particular values that are of the most importance to the user.
 These are typically displayed in a banner.

 <div style="text-align:center">
 <img width="100%" style="max-width:600px" alt="Hero Banner" src="./images/heroes.png">
 </div>

-The `<pxb-hero>` component displays a particular icon, value/units, and a label.
-Icon components are passed as a child element with the `primary` attribute - these will typically be a Material icon, PX Blue icon, or Progress Icon.
+The `<blui-hero>` component displays a particular icon, value/units, and a label.
+Icon components are passed as a child element with the `primary` attribute - these will typically be a Material icon, Brightlayer UI icon, or Progress Icon.
 It will also accept Text/Emoji values inside of a `<span>` element.

-The value section of the `<pxb-hero>` utilizes a [`<pxb-channel-value>`](./ChannelValue.md) component.
+The value section of the `<blui-hero>` utilizes a [`<blui-channel-value>`](./ChannelValue.md) component.
 To display a single simple value, the information can be passed as attributes (`value`, `units`).
-An icon can be passed as a child of the `<pxb-hero>` component with the `secondary` attribute.
-For more complex values (such as a duration that displays hours and minutes), you can pass in multiple `<pxb-channel-value>` components as children and they will be displayed inline.
+An icon can be passed as a child of the `<blui-hero>` component with the `secondary` attribute.
+For more complex values (such as a duration that displays hours and minutes), you can pass in multiple `<blui-channel-value>` components as children and they will be displayed inline.

 ## Hero Usage